Strong cosmological constraints on the neutrino magnetic moment: Cosmological implications

 \section{Cosmological implications}

-The phase-space distribution function for RH neutrinos,\footnote{We are defining the distribution function such that $\frac{g}{(2\pi)^3}\int d^3p f(p)$ gives the number density for the species.} $f^R(t,q)$ of comoving momentum $q=a p$, with $a$ the cosmological scale factor, evolves according to the following Boltzmann equation~\cite{Elmfors:1997tt}:
+The phase-space distribution function for RH neutrinos $f^R(t,q)$ of comoving momentum $q=a p$, with $a$ the cosmological scale factor, evolves according to the Boltzmann equation~\cite{Elmfors:1997tt}:

-where $\feq(q)$ is the time-independent equilibrium distribution function.
-As long as $\feq$ is the true equilibrium distribution, we may recast Eq.~\eqref{eq:boltz} as \mbox{$\partial_t f^R = - \Gamma(p) \left(f^R- \feq \right)$}.
-We now take $\feq$ to be the distribution function of the left-handed neutrinos $f_\nu$, which are kept in thermal equilibrium with the primordial plasma at temperature $T$ by the weak interactions
+where $\feq(t, q)$ is the (local) equilibrium distribution function.
+We take $\feq$ to be the distribution function of the left-handed neutrinos $f_\nu$, which are kept in thermal equilibrium with the primordial plasma at temperature $T$ by the weak interactions